Srinivasa314/neptune-lang/README.md

 | Down arrow  | Next history entry       |

 To embed it in rust you can use the library from crates.io.

-The C++ compiler can be set using the CXX environment variable.
-Clang is recommended for best performance.

 ### Todo
 * CLI - Standard library, external modules